-“This has been seen in other areas of healthcare as well,” senior author Dr. Cary Gross, Yale professor of medicine and a member of the Yale Cancer Center, told HCB News.
+“This has been seen in other areas of healthcare as well,” senior author Dr. Cary Gross, professor of medicine and director of the Cancer Outcomes (COPPER) Center at Yale, told HCB News.
 “Providers simply command larger fees in some areas than in others, even for the same services.
 Another factor that can lead to differences in costs is that in some areas, 3D mammograms are more common (and these are more expensive) while in other areas, the traditional 2D mammograms are more common.”

 The most common type of cancer affecting U.S. women, breast cancer, is the fourth leading cause of cancer-related deaths in the country.
 Most guidelines recommend that average-risk women undergo mammography screenings between ages 50 and 74.
 While many experts debate the benefits and risks of screening women under 50, few studies on the matter have incorporated associated costs as a factor.